chris-tanyx/YingXinTan.github.io/TRC5901_Project_page.md

 <img src="images/TRC5901_Project_img0.png?raw=true"/>

-**Project description:** This is a project to wrap up a Level 5 unit in the Monash School of Engineering.
+**Project description:** This is a project to wrap up a Level 5 (Masters) unit in the Monash School of Engineering.
 The purpose of this project was to provide us students a simple research project studying the effects of varying convolution layers on the prediction accuracies of a model.
 To test our skills on verbal and written communication, the project required 2 final submissions: a final written report intended for a technical audience and a 3 minute video pitch intended for a general audience.

 ### Objectives